KSP-07/LeetCode-Questions/Normal BST to Balanced BST - GFG/README.md

 <p><br>
 <span style="font-size:18px"><strong>Your Task:</strong><br>
-The task is to complete the function <strong>buildBalancedTree()</strong> which takes root as the input argument, and returns the root of tree after converting the given BST&nbsp;into a balanced BST that has minimum possible height</span><span style="font-size:20px">.</span><span style="font-size:18px"> The driver code will print the height of the updated tree in output itself. </span><br>
+The task is to complete the function <strong>buildBalancedTree()</strong> which takes root as the input argument and returns the root of tree after converting the given BST&nbsp;into a balanced BST with minimum possible height</span><span style="font-size:20px">.</span><span style="font-size:18px"> The driver code will print the height of the updated tree in output itself. </span><br>
 &nbsp;</p>

 <p><span style="font-size:18px"><strong>Expected Time Complexity:&nbsp;</strong>O(N)<br>